Shopify/statsd-instrument/README.md

 GoogleBase.statsd_count :insert, 'GoogleBase.insert', tags: ['env:production']
 ```

-If implementation is not set to `:datadog` or `:opentsdb`, tags will not be included in the UDP packets, and a
+If implementation is not set to `:datadog` or if not using the `OpenTSDBBackend`,
-warning is logged to `StatsD.logger`.
+tags will not be included in the UDP packets, and a warning is logged to `StatsD.logger`.

 ## Testing